claire-west/svstudio-manual/docs/daw-integration/plugin.md

 You can use Synthesizer V Studio Pro in a DAW (digital audio workstation) software as a VSTi or AudioUnit plugin.

+Refer to your DAW's user manual for instructions on adding a plugin to your DAW and routing plugin output.

 ## Project Saving

 When Synthesizer V Studio is used as an instrument in a DAW, an additional setting is added under the "File" top menu.